 The Road Warrior, which was shot in sequence (meaning scenes were filmed in the same order as they appear in the story) had completed principal photography.
 The wrap party took place the following evening and Williams was the toast of the town.
 The cast and crew soon left Broken Hill to go back to their homes but a small group, including the truck driver and his boss, Ralph Clark, stuck around for a little longer and packed up.
 When he eventually got home, Williams answered the telephone.
 It was George Miller.
 The director invited him to come and have a look at the rushes.

-This is an edited extract from Miller And Max by Luke Buckmaster published by Hardie Grant Books RRP $35 and is available in stores nationally.
+This is an edited extract from Miller And Max by Luke Buckmaster, published by Hardie Grant Books in 2016.